 This command changes the direction of rotation of the objects on this layer.
-With this function you can influence the milling-direction for the output.
+With this function you can set the milling-direction for the output.
+Pay attention when changing the direction of graphic objects manually (Cmd-d).

 Inlay

 If you activate this option, the tool-radius correction is calculated in a different way: Sharp angles are rounded so a outside correction would fit in a inside correction.
 A successful calculation using the inlay option demands the right placement of vertices: